 The log shows that a dispatcher told the firefighters several times that Loretta was inside, where she was located and that she was still alive.
 Yet there is no record in the log of any search, rescue attempt, or any mention of the victim from firefighters on scene.

-8 On Your Side also learned that Captain James, the person calling the shots at the scene, sents a Snapchat video showing the fire at Loretta’s home.
+8 On Your Side also learned that Captain James Williams, the person calling the shots at the scene, sents a Snapchat video showing the fire at Loretta’s home.
 Williams was suspended for 24 hours without pay for sending the Snapchat.

 Feb.
 11, 2019:

 Melissa Marino reports dispatch reveals the first crew that responded to the scene of the fire did not attempt to rescue Loretta.

 The 911 dispatcher sent at least six transmissions to fire rescue letting them know someone was trapped inside the home.
 Capt.
 Williams can be heard acknowledging the information in audio that was obtained by 8 On Your Side.

 Capt.
 Williams then reported over the radio that they were going into “defensive mode,” meaning they started to fight the fire from the outside.

 8 On Your Side learned that Polk Fire Rescue’s policy, and industry standard, is to have two firefighters on the outside before two firefighters go in.

 Halman told us that doesn’t apply in a situation involving life and death.
 But according to radio transmissions, Capt.
 Williams waited instead of sending anyone in.

 “When you get here I need your help up at the structure – two in, two out – so we can make entry and see if anybody’s inside please,” he is heard saying to another crew.